enzoi/InterviewPrep/README.md

 1. What have you learned recently about iOS development?
 How did you learn it?
 Has it changed your approach to building apps?

 * I have brushed up fundamental iOS development concepts about how iOS apps should be built including MVC design pattern.
 * I learned it from online courses, books, and developer documentation.
-While online courses are good to catch up on up-to-date information quickly, books are better to get in-depth knowledge.
-If developer documentation is well organized, the documentation is the best resource to learn about specific technical skills.
+Based on my learning experience to master iOS development, I found out that online courses are good to catch up on up-to-date information quickly, books are better to get in-depth knowledge.
+If developer documentation is well organized, the documentation would be the best resource to learn about specific technical skills.
 * With a clear understanding of the architecture, I start with overall app structure first while considering new features with functional and detailed technical requirements.
 As a result, I am able to prevent myself from making unnecessary mistakes.

 2. Can you talk about a framework that you've used recently (Apple or third-party)?
 What did you like/dislike about the framework?

 * I have used Realm recently.
 I like its simple APIs and very fast compared to Core Data.
 It’s also thread-safe so no need to worry about it.
 Realm has offline first approach yet I can use the object online as well.
-What I didn’t like about it is that it’s still another dependency which I always try to minimize.
-* Not like Firebase, there is no free tier for professional edition - only 30 days free trial is available and it doesn’t seem enough to test.
+* What I didn’t like about Realm is that it's still another dependency which I always try to minimize.

 3. Describe how you would construct a Twitter feed application (here is an example of Udacity's Twitter feed) that at minimum can display a company's Twitter page.
 Please include information about any classes/structs that you would use in the app.
 Which classes/structs would be the model(s), the controller(s), and the view(s)?